MirelaZ/wordpress-handbook/Coding standards/PHP coding standards.md

 ### Yoda Conditions

-We don't use [Yoda Conditions](https://en.wikipedia.org/wiki/Yoda_conditions), especially since the code checker should make sure that you don't assign a variable in conditionals.
+We don't use [Yoda Conditions](https://en.wikipedia.org/wiki/Yoda_conditions), especially since the code checker makes sure that you don't assign a variable in conditionals.

 ### Functions

-When defining a function or a method, there should be no space between the function name and opening parenthesis, but there should be a space between the closing parenthesis and open curly bracket like this:
+There should be no space between the function name and opening parenthesis when defining a function or a method, but there should be a space between the closing parenthesis and open curly bracket like this:

 ```php
 <?php